waynesutton/better-todo/README.md

   - Toggle button to show/hide background images
   - New image fetches each time full-screen mode opens

+### AI Writing Assistant

+- **Built-in AI chat** accessible from the MessageCircle icon in header on any date page
+- **Per-date chat sessions** - Each date has its own separate chat session, so conversations are organized by date
+- **Powered by Claude** - Uses Claude (claude-opus-4-5) for high-quality writing assistance
+- **Full conversation history** - All messages are stored in the database and maintain full context
+- **Real-time updates** - Messages appear instantly via Convex real-time subscriptions
+- **Markdown rendering** - AI responses render with full markdown support including code blocks, lists, and formatting
+- **Copy messages** - Each AI message has a copy button for easy content extraction
+- **Keyboard shortcuts**:
+  - Press **"/"** to quickly focus the chat input from anywhere in the app
+  - **Enter** to send message
+  - **Shift+Enter** for new lines
+- **Input customization** - Toggle input position (centered or left-aligned) with preference saved to localStorage
+- **Sidebar indicators** - Chat indicator appears in sidebar under dates that have active conversations
+- **Authentication required** - Only authenticated users can access AI chat
+- **Conversation context** - Last 20 messages are sent to Claude for context, maintaining coherent conversations
+- **Mobile optimized** - Responsive design with auto-expanding textarea

 ### Themes

 Toggle between dark, light, tan, and cloud modes using the **half-moon icon** at the bottom of the sidebar (above the login link).
 The login/user icons automatically switch between variants based on the current theme.